 The classic North Summit of Mount Victoria in Canada, as seen from Lake Louise, is likely the most photographed peak in the world!
-The outdoor mountain climbing trip involves glacier travel, steep snow and ice and some easy rock climbing to reach the summit.
-Though less frequently climbed and lower in elevation than the South Summit, the North Summit offers superb views, especially at sunrise, of Mounts Lefroy, Temple and Huber.
-Ice fall from the hanging East Face glacier can sporadically be heard tumbling to the gorge below and reveals the power and grandeur of the Canadian Rockies from our safe vantage high above.
-Join us for an unforgettable adventure and the experience of climbing one of Canada’s most memorable 11’000 foot peaks.
+This mountain climbing trip involves glacier travel, steep snow and ice and some easy rock climbing to reach the summit.
+Though less frequently climbed and lower in elevation than the South Summit, the 11’000 foot North Summit offers superb views, especially at sunrise, of Mounts Lefroy, Temple and Huber.
+Icefall from the hanging East Face glacier can sporadically be heard tumbling to the gorge below and reveals the power and grandeur of the Canadian Rockies from our safe vantage high above.
+Join us for an unforgettable adventure and the experience of climbing one of Canada’s most memorable 11’000-foot peaks.

-Day 2: This summit requires a very early pre dawn start and we will be aiming to leave the hostel between 3 and 4am the next morning.
-We’ll hike past the famous Plain of Six Glaciers Teahouse, continuing up the moraine till we reach the toe of the glacier.
-Crossing the bergschrund can often be challenging before we head up some steeper snow slopes.
+Day 2: This summit requires an early start and we will be aiming to leave the bivy site at first light.
+From the bivy, we will quickly reach the toe of the glacier and ascend it to below the more technical portion of the climb.
+Crossing the bergschrund can often be challenging before we head up the steeper snow slopes leading to the rock band guarding the col between North Victoria and Mt Collier.
 Views of Mt Lefroy and the horizon are unmatched during sunrise.
 Depending on conditions we can either climb a short rock band or traverse around it until the snow ridge is regained.
-The Northeast Ridge leads us to the small, rock summit.
+The Northeast Ridge leads us to the small, rocky summit.

 Guides and Group Size

-Maximum guide to guest ratio is 1:2.
+The maximum guide to guest ratio is 1:2.
 Our guides are enthusiastic and extremely talented.
 They hold certification from the Association of Canadian Mountain Guides and we are licensed to operate in the area by Parks Canada.
-Maximum group size is 6.
+The maximum group size is 6.

 Transportation while on the program is not included.
 We rely on guest’s personal vehicles to reach program locations.
 If flying in we recommend you rent a car from Calgary Airport.